-- A note on black pitch: although I have black pitch and have worked with it for a long time, I don’t recommend it.
+A note on the black pitch: although I have black pitch and have worked with it for a long time, I don’t recommend it.
 I’ve switched to red pitch.
 Black pitch is sticky, gives off noxious fumes (like your dog), and leaves your hands looking less than “model ready”.
-Plus, black crud under your finger nails is not a current fashion trend (or so I’ve heard).
+Plus, black crud under your fingernails is not a current fashion trend (or so I’ve heard).

 If You Don’t Want to Bother Putting Pitch into a Pitch Pot

 Nechamkin has pitch already in a bowl!
 It comes with a tire for holding the bowl at varying angles.

 They also carry green and red pitch as well as all things chasing and repousse!